 • University of Cincinnati– Online B.S. in Criminal Justice

-History is another easy humanities major focused on surveying the past to learn cultural and political trends.
-It’s ideal for bookworms who prefer memorizing concentrate, unchanging facts from ancient to modern times.
-Studying earlier periods would suit aspiring curators, teachers, archivists, art historians, preservationists, and tour guides.
+Moving on, history is another easy humanities major focused on surveying the past.
+Historians apply their knowledge to understanding cultural and political trends.
+It’s ideal for bookworms who prefer memorizing unchanging facts from ancient to modern times.
+Studying earlier periods suits aspiring:

 • University of Illinois Springfield– History BA Online